 But if you’re really after cold, hard cash, there are better and sometimes cheaper options.

 The no annual fee Citi® Double Cash Card – 18 month BT offer earns double cash on everything you purchase.
-You Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.
+You Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases..
 It’s hard to beat that for straight cash rewards.

 If you prefer to use your points for travel via the Chase site, and don’t spend a lot on dining or travel, the Capital One® Venture® Rewards Credit Card ($0 intro for first year; $95 after that).
 You can use the points to pay for any travel purchase, no special booking site or airline point transfer required, and every 10,000 points is worth $100 in travel.

 The Chase Sapphire Reserve® isn’t just about travel rewards.
 It’s about covering your back when things go wrong on a trip.

 With a great package of travel protection, the Chase Sapphire Reserve® can keep an accident, illness, or delay from costing you hundreds or thousands of dollars.

 Get refunded if you can’t make a trip

 If you get really sick and can’t make a trip, you don’t have to worry about getting a refund if you paid with a Chase Sapphire Reserve®.
 Trip Cancellation kicks in when due to a covered loss you can’t go on the trip, and the trip has to be canceled, and Trip Interruption coverage kicks in if you’re in the middle of a trip and can’t keep going.
 In both cases, the Chase Sapphire Reserve® covers you for up to $10,000 in refunds of travel that’s spoiled.